 Dun-Well Doughnuts Ok, so doughnuts aren’t exactly healthy, BUT, these are vegan donuts made with health-forward ingredients, mostly organic ones, with a rotating list of 200 varieties, plus ice cream and french-press coffee.
 It’s a teeny space with a few window seats in the east village.
 Perfect for dessert after enjoying dumplings at Mimi Cheng’s or vegan, organic pizza at Double Zero (both to come on this list, below).

 1 Hotels I don’t like hotels.
 Never have.
 Anyone that knows me even laughs at my intolerance of public spaces, no matter how “high-end” they might claim to be.
-Everything changed upon my first stay at 1 Hotel Central Park.
+Everything changed upon my first stay at 1 Hotel.
 It was an exciting and luxurious hotel experience – I was so impressed with everything thoughtful aspect from hangers explaining what they were made of, laundry bags begging guests not to use or take if not needed, a fruit stand in the lobby full of local, organic fruit for the taking on the way in or out – there are so many ways that this property is inspired by nature.
 You will relax in comfort, surrounded by living green plants and thoughtful touches of nature like reclaimed woods, treetop views, custom hemp-blend mattress and 100% organic cotton sheets.
 You will have a restful, healthful sleep here.
+There are two locations in NYC, Central Park and Brooklyn Bridge.
 Read more about 1 Hotels in my interview with Kane Sarhan, Vice President, Brand Marketing at Starwood Capital Group.

 Van Leeuwen If you like ice cream, Van Leeuwen Classic and Vegan ice creams are made from scratch with just a handful of quality ingredients.
 Each flavour is a celebration some of the world’s best artisan producers and farmers.
 The Vegan scoops are made with house made cashew milk, organic coconut milk, organic extra virgin coconut oil, organic cane sugar, pure cocoa butter and organic carob bean.
 The Turmeric vegan ice cream with sugar cookie was the last one that I tried and loved.
 Although their locations are fantastic, look out for their ice cream truck!